tbnorth/pycop_webscrape/pycop_webscrape.md

 # Parsing content

- - web scraping scripts often specific to a single web site
+ - Web scraping scripts often specific to a single web site
- - often a static and / or legacy website that won't be changing
+ - Often a static and / or legacy website that won't be changing
- - so the code needn't be perfect, it may only be run once
+ - So the code needn't be perfect, it may only be run once
- - only needs to work for the content that is on the site, no need to worry about cases that don't occur
+ - Only needs to work for the content that is on the site, no need to worry about cases that don't occur